SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Mohlers

 Mohlers are spined, pig-like animals who corkscrew through the ground as fast as they can run.
 Native to deserts and forests, these burrowing creatures produce shallow networks of tunnels just below the surface.
 Where orcs go, mohlers are sure to follow.
-In times of peace, orcs domesticate them to plow the earth and eat pests-and in times of war, mohlers reshape the battlefield to knock the orcs' enemies off their feet.
+In times of peace, orcs domesticate them to plow the earth and eat pests—and in times of war, mohlers reshape the battlefield to knock the orcs' enemies off their feet.

 When an orc community has exceptional gratitude for the deeds of one of their own or an outsider, they bestow the companionship of a mohler upon the individual.
 Treated kindly, mohlers make steadfast companions, protecting their caregivers with their lives.
 If mistreated, a mohler returns to their original den, and the orcs hunt the responsible party.